 Firmly hold the neck in your left hand.
+If the neck is off I clamp the headstock in the Stew Mac guitar vise.

 Place the fret slot saw in the far side of the fret slot, on a slight upward angle, and pull towards you.
 The saw will probably bind in the slot and get stuck.
-OR use the .020" saw.
+OR use the .020" saw, and then the .025" saw.
 You MUST be sure the slots are at least .020" wide.
-Too much interference can cause a back bow in the neck, although I haven't had any problem just installing modern .020" tang frets in the old Yamaha slots..
+Too much interference can cause a back bow in the neck, although I haven't had any problem just installing modern .020" tang frets in the old Yamaha slots.
 Do not cut the slot deeper unless you sanded down a high spot in the fretboard, like the 14th fret area.
 Then be careful not to go too deep.